jballas/120-work/final-project/readme.md

 date: 11-26-18

 **Summary:** Coding the enemy movement turned out to be the biggest struggle so far.
 I managed to make the enemy target a stationary point, but I could not figure out how to make it target a moving object.
 I knew it had to be possible.
 As I researched into this I discovered various methods to target the mouseX, and mouseY, but I was determined to keep my movement tied to the keyIsPress.
 After researching more about steering, I discovered another example in Dan Shiffman's Nature of Coding that used steering to target specific dots on a screen.
-(4) That's when I finally had a break through with what I needed.
-The enemy is programmed to `seek(target)` using a creatVector.
+(4) That's when I finally had a breakthrough.
+The enemy is programmed to `seek(target)` using the variable `let target = creatVector( player.pos.x,  player.pos.y)`.
 That's all it took.

+The screenshot below shows a winning screen, with the player(white) touching the goal(gray), after avoiding the enemy(red).

 ![Screenshot of Simple Game with simple shapes](screenshot_simple_shapes.PNG)

-Here is the basic code from the draw function of my game:
+Here is the `draw()` function of my game:

 ```JS
 function draw() {